fernandoperigolo/nodejs-crud/README.md

 });
 ```

-We just have the hello work:
+For now, we just have the hello world:
 ```javascript
 // Basic home route
 app.get('/', function (req, res) {